The personal journey behind Best Singing Bowls ~ Ryan Sarnataro

 It was rare I’d come across a really nice singing bowl in a shop but up till a couple of years ago the bowls were always either old ones or obviously newly minted ones.
 In the last few years I’ve seen prices rise, old singing bowls vanish and better made (but mediocre sounding) “antique finished” new singing bowls being sold as the real thing.

 As part of preparation for my trip I sought out knowledgeable individuals and rang Tibetan singing bowls from private collections.
+I had conversations with the people who had sold me bowls over the years.
 I was confident in my ear but wanted to expand my objective knowledge base.
-I went out to Pennsylvania to spend time with Mitch Nur who is probably the person in the US most deeply steeped in esoteric knowledge about ancient singing bowls.
+I went out to Pennsylvania to spend time with Mitch Nur who was, at the time, probably the person in the US most deeply steeped in esoteric knowledge about ancient singing bowls.

 Somewhere in the process of preparation for my journey the idea of developing a small business selling singing bowls unwrapped itself.
 Friends were saying, “hey get me a couple of singing bowls while you’re there”.
-Putting up a website did not seem such a daunting task (innocent me!)
+Putting up a website did not seem such a daunting task (innocent me!).
+That was intense – and still is.

-Other tasks weren’t so daunting.
-Shipping and customs would be required, but that was easy since I have lots of import export experience.
-After all I was planning on buying a lot more than would fit in a suitcase.
+Other tasks weren’t daunting at all considering my long experience in the business world.
+Shipping and customs would be required, no problem since I had lots of import export experience.
+Invoicing, inventory control and accounting – easy peasy.
+Customer service – I loved talking to people from behind the counter.
+Since I was planning on buying a lot more than would fit in a suitcase I would need a full suite of business infrastructure.
 The ease of the internet as a way of connecting with people I don’t know who’re interested in profound sounds made actually launching a business doable in my spare time.

 Properly fortified with knowledge and experience, helped along by the various contacts I’d made over the years in the US and Nepal I headed off to the Himalayas.
 In Nepal I got an opportunity to see the scene from the ground level.
 The singing bowl situation on the street in Nepal reflected what I’d seen in the US.